top of page

 This was uncharted territory for Apple.
 Never before had a design system been rolled out at this scale—spanning geos, disciplines, and stakeholders.
 Collaboration became the foundation.
 We brought together dozens of global teams, many of whom had never worked this closely before.
 Through in-person workshops, recurring alignment sessions, and rigorous feedback loops, we fostered a culture of shared ownership and trust.

+The system itself was rooted in reusable, rigorously crafted components—designed to meet most needs without constant reinvention.
+This shift away from bespoke designs created friction early on.
+Teams were used to pixel-tweaking.
+Now, they had to work within the system, and that required a mindset shift.
 To support this transition, we developed a suite of new processes: a detailed intake model that allowed geo teams to propose enhancements to the design system; a centralized review model to ensure consistency and maintain alignment with the overarching strategy; and robust training programs to help onboard teams to the system’s tools, philosophy, and purpose.

 The Impact So Far